Vikrantnikumbhe/CRM_TMA/README.md

 -[To analyze the forensic aspects of a dataset like churn rate using different visual plots and key metrics.]

 -[To analyze the retention analytics over time by computing monthly and cohort based retention rates.]

+## Browser Support

+At the moment, we aim to support all major web browsers.
+Any issue in the browsers listed below should be reported as a bug:

+- Internet Explorer 10+
+- Microsoft Edge 14+
+- Safari 6+
+- Firefox (Current - 1) and Current versions
+- Chrome (Current - 1) and Current versions
+- Opera (Current - 1) and Current versions
+- Safari iOS 7.0+
+- Android 6.0+